Permanent makeup

-Permanent makeup, also known as permanent cosmetics, derma-pigmentation, micro-pigmentation, semi-permanent makeup and cosmetic tattooing, is a cosmetic technique which employs tattooing techniques to replicate the appearance of traditional makeup, such as for eye liner, eyebrows, and lip color.
-Permanent makeup is done for both aesthetic and medical purposes, as it is sometimes used after reconstructive surgery.
+Permanent makeup, also known as permanent cosmetics, derma-pigmentation, micro-pigmentation, semi-permanent makeup and cosmetic tattooing, is a cosmetic technique which employs tattoos (permanent pigmentation of the dermis) as a means of producing designs that resemble makeup, such as eye-lining and other permanent enhancing colors to the skin of the face, lips, and eyelids.
+It is also used to produce artificial eyebrows, particularly in people who have lost them as a consequence of old age, disease, such as alopecia areata, alopecia totalis, chemotherapy, or a genetic disturbance, and to disguise scars and hypopigmentation in the skin such as in vitiligo.
+It is also used to restore or enhance the breast's areola, such as after breast surgery, or to give an illusion of more hair volume to the scalp.

-Permanent makeup has evolved from a tattooing practice to a more widely accepted, sophisticated procedure.
-It has become very popular, not only because of its cosmetic advantages but also for its convenience and enhancing quality of life.
-However, it does come with risks.
-Complications include allergic reactions, migration of pigment, or even infections, which underscore the importance of high-quality materials and skilled technicians.

-As permanent makeup gradually gained popularity, its safety concerns, regulatory challenges, and options for removal also attracted attention.
-Whether selected for restoration, convenience, or other reasons, this technique represents a blend of science, personal care, and aesthetics.

 History

 The most widely documented first use of permanent makeup treatment was done by the famous U.K. tattoo artist Sutherland MacDonald.
 In 1902, at his parlor, #76 Jermyn Str., London, he "perfected his method of giving a lasting complexion of the utmost delicacy to pale cheeks."
-The tattooist George Burchett, a major developer of the technique in the 1930s, described in his memoirs how beauty salons tattooed many women without their knowledge, offering it as a "complexion treatment... of injecting vegetable dyes under the top layer of the skin."
+The tattooist George Burchett, a major developer of the technique in the 1930s, described in his memoirs how beauty salons tattooed many women without their knowledge, offering it as a "complexion treatment ... of injecting vegetable dyes under the top layer of the skin."
 Permanent makeup became much more commonplace beginning in the 1970s and 1980s, when it was used to address hair and pigment loss due to disease, and now it is considered very normal.